San Antonio: Professional sports

+San Antonio has two rugby union teams, the Alamo City Rugby Football Club, and San Antonio Rugby Football Club.

 The city has played host to a number of major and minor league football teams, primarily at Alamo Stadium and the Alamodome.
 The San Antonio Gunslingers of the United States Football League and the San Antonio Riders of the World League of American Football played for two seasons each in the 1980s and 1990s, respectively; while the San Antonio Wings of the World Football League and the San Antonio Texans of the Canadian Football League each played a single season.
 In 2018, the Alliance of American Football announced that the San Antonio Commanders would play in the city beginning in 2019.
 The Commanders opened play at the Alamodome in February 2019.
 San Antonio was also home to the minor-league Toros of the Texas Football League (later the Continental Football League, then Trans-American Football League) from 1966 to 1971; and the minor-league Charros of the American Football Association from 1978 to 1981.
+Since 2020, the San Antonio Brahmas of the UFL's XFL conference have played at the Alamodome.
+It announced that they're ceasing operation out of the league in 2025.

 The Valero Texas Open is a professional golf tournament on the PGA Tour held at San Antonio since 1922.
 It has been played at TPC San Antonio since 2010.
 Previous venues include the Brackenridge Park Golf Course, La Cantera Golf Club and Pecan Valley Golf Club; the latter also hosted the 1968 PGA Championship.
 The Alamo Ladies Classic was an LPGA Tour event held from 1960 to 1973.

 The first Rising Phoenix World Championships was held at Grand Hyatt, San Antonio in 2015.

-The city used to be home to the San Antonio Stars until the franchise was relocated in October 2017 to Las Vegas to become the Las Vegas Aces.
+The city used to be home to the San Antonio Stars Women's National Basketball Association until the franchise was relocated in October 2017 to Las Vegas to become the Las Vegas Aces.

-The city used to be home to the San Antonio Rampage until the franchise was sold in February 2020 to the Vegas Golden Knights.
+The city used to be home to the San Antonio Rampage ice hockey team until the franchise was sold in February 2020 to the Vegas Golden Knights.